vilmart/elk/README.md

-elk
+ELK
 ===

-Practival exercises in the Linux Kernel
+Practical exercises in the Linux Kernel

 Introduction
 ===========